Does Kratom Interact With Pethidine (Demerol)?

 There’s much confusion out there about the different strains of kratom.
 But don’t worry — we’re here to set it all straight.

-The main thing you need to know is that they all have the same suite of benefits, but different strains are better at producing certain effects.
+The main to know is that all strains have the same suite of benefits, but some are better at producing certain effects.

 The different kratom strains are named after the color of the kratom leaf’s vein and, often, the location it’s grown in.

-If you are someone who’s looking to replace their morning dose of coffee with something a little more energetic — try white vein kratom.
+If you want to replace their morning dose of coffee with something a little more energetic — try white vein kratom.

 This strain is associated with the stimulant, nootropic benefits you can generally produce with a low dose.

 Also see: Find New Sources of Energy With These Coffee Alternatives

 The red-veined kratom strains are sort of the opposite of the white-veined strains.
 Instead of the stimulant, mind-based effects, you get the analgesic and anxiolytic benefits.

 These strains are best avoided unless you’re ready to relax or need substantial pain relief.
 Many people now prefer to switch to kratom instead of risking the adverse effects of pharmacological antidepressants and painkillers.

 If we think about the kratom spectrum, green vein kratom is right in the middle.
 This is because it has an outstanding balance of the benefits found in both white and red-veined strains.